error418/opennms-event/README.md

 * parms

 Note that the ONMS Event configuration of your OpenNMS Server may have restrictions on overriding event properties.

+### Required Properties

+Following properties need to be set for most of the Event types in order to be processed by the `eventd` daemon:

+* uei
+* source
+* time

+Make sure these properties are set before sending the event with `send()`

 ## Parameters